wumpomakeit/txbob/README.md

 ## What is txBOB?

-txBOB combines two ideas from the OKX Agent Hackathon:
+txBOB combines two ideas from the TxODDS World Cup Hackathon 2026:

 - **Prediction Market** — users can predict micro-events in real-time: who scores next, will there be a yellow card, total goals, and more.
 Every outcome is rendered as a standalone Yes/No card, Polymarket-style.
 - **Developer SDK** — developers get a clean Python SDK to build their own prediction apps on top of the TxLINE oracle protocol.